ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 ![Alt text](image-1.png)

 **Uniform Application of S-Box:** In full rounds, the S-box (a non-linear transformation) is applied uniformly to every element of the hash function's internal state.
 This ensures a high degree of mixing and diffusion, contributing to the hash function's security.
-The S-box involves raising each element of the state to a certain power denoted by `α` is a member of the finite field defined by the prime `p`, `α` can be selected by the user.
+The functions S-box involves raising each element of the state to a certain power denoted by `α` a member of the finite field defined by the prime `p`, `α` can be different depending on the the implementation and user configuration.

 **Linear Transformation:** After applying the S-box, a linear transformation is performed on the state.
 This involves multiplying the state by a MDS (Maximum Distance Separable) Matrix. which further diffuses the transformations applied by the S-box across the entire state.